Lead Stories: Fact-checking

 The company fact-checks articles on politics, technology, world news, and entertainment.
-It also translated its fact-checks to several languages.
+It also translates its fact-checks into several languages.
 In a 2017 interview, Maarten Schenk said Trendolizer tracks 300,000 to 400,000 website pages per day for the Lead Stories website.
 Articles of websites that have been fact-checked by Lead Stories as fake are listed in a special section, which lists different types of sites such as satirical, prank, clickbait and political sites from both left-wing and right-wing positions.
 Journalism.co.uk noted that fact-checks of Lead Stories were cited by BBC News and BuzzFeed News this year.
 In February 2019, Facebook agreed to add Lead Stories as its fact-checking partner, making it one of more than 30 partners on the platform.
 Lead Stories was tasked with fact-checking flagged Facebook posts.
 According to its 2019 funding report, Facebook paid the company $359,000.
 In February 2020, it was reported that half of all fact-checks on Facebook were conducted by Lead Stories.

-Staff of Lead Stories received notifications from Facebook within minutes of it detecting suspected misinformation, sometimes it notified them through phone messages.
+Staff of Lead Stories received notifications from Facebook within minutes of it detecting suspected misinformation, sometimes as phone messages.
 Schenk said the team was given one hour to fact-check each story.
 In January 2020, during the COVID-19 outbreak, Lead Stories said it noticed a rise of conspiracy theories about the virus on Facebook and other platforms.
 The company told The Hill that each month, its team of seven full-time fact-checkers debunked 60 to 70 posts.
 In March 2020, it worked intensively to fact-check fake news about the disease on social media.
 Alan Duke said some of the company's employees had received death threats from individuals they were fact-checking, causing one of them to quit.
-In August 2020, TikTok announced that it partnered with Lead Stories and PolitiFact to debunk fake news about the 2020 US presidential election, Lead Stories said it fact-checked "hundreds" of videos containing political misinformation on TikTok.
+In August 2020, TikTok announced that it partnered with Lead Stories and PolitiFact to debunk fake news about the 2020 US presidential election.
+Lead Stories said it fact-checked "hundreds" of videos containing political misinformation on TikTok.